developeranaz/RCLONE-SERVE-INDEX/README.md

 * More cloud support available.
 * Config Fused to heroku deployment section.
 * No need to expose your rclone.conf file

+## Upcoming Updates v1.20
+* multi/infinite mix index 🤩 cloud in single index deploy like teamdrive seperated as folder.
+* Encryption Username & Password (under beta stage,may not work in next version)